massimocannas/Dual-Voigt-estimation/README.md

 # Dual-Voigt-estimation
-R code for parameter estimation of the Dual Voigt distribution (Communications in Statistics – Theory and Methods, 2025)
+R code for parameter estimation of the Dual Voigt distribution (Communications in Statistics – Theory and Methods, forthcoming)
+The code implements Method of Moments and likelihood-based procedures for estimating the parameters of the Dual Voigt distribution.